ahmed-mohamed-101/pc-geeks-website/README.md

 -start apache and MYSQL <br>
 -go to "pc geeks website" and run "index.html" file <br>
 -u can now browse the website's all features and pages <br>
--u can login in the login page with the username:admin & password:admin<br>